Thank you for participating in the 2025 Local Food Count!

 The Local Food Count takes place across New England - in Maine, Massachusetts, New Hampshire, Vermont, Connecticut and Rhode Island.

-The Count is coordinated at the regional level by the New England Food System Planners Partnership, a collaborative of food system planning organizations and state agencies across the region.
+It is coordinated at the regional level by the New England Food System Planners Partnership, a collaborative of food system planning organizations and state agencies across the region.

 Maine Food Convergence participates in the Partnership, along with Maine Department of Agriculture, Conservation and Forestry.